• Skip to primary navigation

 Structure

-A combination of materials for permanent or temporary occupancy or use.
+A structure is a combination of materials for permanent or temporary occupancy or use.
 A few example structures are buildings, swimming pools, and sheds.

 Accessory Dwelling Unit (ADU)

-An ADU is a separate, smaller living unit with its own kitchen and bathroom facilities and separate entrance that is attached to or included within a larger residence or located in an accessory structure on the same lot as a larger residence.
+An Accessory Dwelling Unit (ADU) is a separate, smaller living unit with its own kitchen and bathroom facilities and separate entrance that is attached to or included within a larger residence or located in an accessory structure on the same lot as a larger residence.

 General Residence District